Andrejkf/solution_advanced_lane_finding/report_template.md

 ##### Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-To get the perspective transform the *vertices* for the *region_of_interest* were defined and then *warped images* were obtained by applying the function *cv2.warpPerspective()* to the images with hough lines detected and after ROI was done.
+To get the perspective transform the *vertices* for the *region_of_interest* were defined and then *warped images* were obtained by applying the function *cv2.warpPerspective()* to the *images with hough lines detected and after ROI was done*.

 ##### 3.1 ROI ( Region Of Interest)
 3.1.1.
 Function generate_vertices(): (Cell 40 in Jupyter notebook).
 Was defined to set up the trapezoidal vertices of the region of interest containing road lane lines.
 This function was taken from project 1 term1.